 Nearly half of adults who use telehealth face barriers to accessing services

-A recent national poll from the PAN Foundation finds that nearly half (46 percent) of adults who have used telehealth services in the last year have experienced challenges accessing these services—most commonly because their health insurance requires prior authorization to receive telehealth services (17 percent).
+A recent national poll from the Patient Access Network (PAN) Foundation finds that nearly half (46 percent) of adults who have used telehealth services in the last year have experienced challenges accessing these services—most commonly because their health insurance requires prior authorization to receive telehealth services (17 percent).
 Additionally, telehealth usage is less common among people enrolled in Medicare, with two-thirds (63 percent) of Medicare beneficiaries reporting never using telehealth services in the past year.

 Other findings include: